-I want the book to succeed.
-I want you to succeed.
+I wanted the book to succeed.
+I wanted you to succeed.
 Yes, I published the letters because I thought they would enhance the book's appeal.
 But I have no interest in its being a failure.
 (Beat) Neither of us is an innocent, Mrs. Keckley.
-You were warned from the beginning there could be consequences.
+You were warned from the beginning there could be risks.